OneGameFoundation/docs/asset-bundle-laughing-panda-tutorial.md

 ![Panda in One Game](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step10.png)

 If you have any questions, connect with our developers on social channels.
-We will be offering more tutorials for our developers.
+We will be offering more tutorials for you.
+Stay tuned.